Slowvik/Problem_1_AQ/README.md

 Notes:
 1. Since we are not using STL data structures, I have used arrays with predefined sizes, assuming expected sizes of data.
 These sizes are declared using the #define directive at the top of the client.h file.
 They need to be increased if the test dataset is increased, or we will encounter errors related to reading from memory.
+2. The server side code currently contains a 1 second pause between two send() calls.
+This can be removed if desired.

 Notes on the algorithm:
 1. Currently, connecting to the servers happens sequentially during the initialisation of the client.
 There is a possibility to make connection asynchronous using one thread per server.